bartcui/Game-Engine-Rust/README.md

 ### Pathfinding Algorithm
 Uses A* as the default shortest-path solver.
 A* provides optimal routes like Dijkstra’s algorithm while exploring fewer nodes when guided by a heuristic.
 Passability and step costs are defined through a pluggable policy (a Rust trait), so different movers (player, ghost), door/key mechanics, or terrain costs can be swapped without altering the solver.
 The default heuristic is Manhattan distance (|dx| + |dy|), which is admissible and consistent on a 4-connected grid — fast to compute and ideal for deterministic turn logic.
 ![Class diagram](./classes.JPG)

+---
+## **4. Developer's Guide**
+Game control/key binding
+WSAD for directions

+For basic use, devs just write JSON level files and drop them in assets/levels/.
+For more advanced games, they can extend the component set and plug additional systems into the same deterministic turn pipeline.

+---
+## **5. Reproducibility Guide**

+---
-## Tentative Plan
+## **6. Contributions**

-We aim to finish the project within the timeframe of five weeks and have enough time to polish and work on the report and demo in late November.
-First, we both need to get familiar with Bevy and game engine design concepts, focusing on ECS, plugins, states, assets, 2D rendering aspects.
-After the ramp-up, Oliver will focus on the core engine loop and the turn scheduler.
+Oliver will focus on the core engine loop and the turn scheduler.
 Each turn will be structured as a fixed pipeline (Input → AI Plan→ Resolve → Commit → Cleanup).
 Oliver will also implement collision/win/lose rules, tie-breakers with RNG and replay for debugging, and a basic pathfinding algorithm (A*) that allows enemies to plan shortest routes around obstacles that use the injected passability and Manhattan heuristic.

 This includes implementing the conditions for collisions and win/lose states, such as what happens when the player reaches an exit or when an enemy catches the player, a deterministic conflict resolution when multiple actors target the same tile.
 Furthermore, movement that respects to objects like doors/keys, traps, and walls via the pluggable policy; fixed neighbour ordering and stable priority-queue tie-breakers in A*; and golden-replay tests (same seed + inputs ⇒ identical outcomes) to verify the end-to-end determinism of the turn pipeline.
 By the start of week 4, all these features should be developed and ready for integration.